IP address

 The IP address space is managed globally by the Internet Assigned Numbers Authority (IANA) and the five regional Internet registries (RIRs).
-IANA assigns blocks of IP addresses to the RIRs, which are responsible for distributing them to local Internet registries in their region such as internet service providers (ISPs) and large institutions.
+IANA assigns blocks of IP addresses to the RIRs, which are responsible for distributing them to local Internet registries in their region, such as internet service providers (ISPs) and large institutions.
 Some addresses are reserved for private networks and are not globally unique.

 Within a network, the network administrator assigns an IP address to each device.
 Such assignments may be on a static (fixed or permanent) or dynamic basis, depending on network practices and software features.
-Some jurisdictions consider IP addresses to be personal data.
+Some jurisdictions, such as Canada and the European Union, consider IP addresses to be personal data.

 Function

 An IP address serves two principal functions: it identifies the host, or more specifically, its network interface, and it provides the location of the host in the network, and thus, the capability of establishing a path to that host.
 Its role has been characterized as follows: "A name indicates what we seek.
 An address indicates where it is.
 A route indicates how to get there."
 The header of each IP packet contains the IP address of the sending host and that of the destination host.